 In other terms, they face two main questions: What can I do with my data and what answers can I get from them?
 In fact, as data scientists we need to assess both questions and answers related to them, and this is only the visible part of the iceberg.

-Practically, a retail company has access to all historical sales and transactions data recorded across their different locations across the country.
+For example, a retail company has access to all historical sales and transactions data recorded across their different locations across the country.
 The business goal is obvious: market growth and increased profits.
 From that, key performance indicators can be built and matched with their customer database.
 This is where predictive analytics comes into play: forecasting sales and transactions in the future using their data will help the company understand its business, acting instead of reacting, and even better: anticipating.

 Big Data Blending

-The business data, the starting line of the race
+Business data, the starting line of the race

-Conceiving model with our own data is only the tip of the iceberg.
+Conceiving a model with your own data is only the tip of the iceberg.
 It is like having a beautiful car without knowing anything that is under the hood.
 If the engine is bad, you will not be going far despite the beauty of your machine… This brings two aspects on the table: the data and the modeling techniques.

 The add-on value of geographical data enrichment